canonical/k8s-snap/docs/src/snap/howto/refresh-certs.md

 ```

 3. The cluster will automatically update the certificates in the control plane
 node and restart the necessary services.
-The command output will show the new
+The new expiration date will be
-expiration date:
+displayed in the command output:

 ```
 Certificates have been successfully refreshed, and will expire at 2025-08-27 21:00:00 +0000 UTC.